Sk-Shubhasheesh/Git-Tutorial/README.md

 20. `git add <file1> <file2> <file3>`: This command will add multiple file changes together in the staging area

 21. `git add . ` -> This command will add all files from working repo to staging area.

+22. `git pull <remote name> <branch name> -> Download last changes from the branch of the mentioned remote in your local repo. for example : git pull origin master